ultralytics/ultralytics/docs/en/integrations/index.md

 - [TFLite](tflite.md): Developed by [Google](https://www.google.com), TFLite is a lightweight framework for deploying machine learning models on mobile and edge devices, ensuring fast, efficient inference with minimal memory footprint.

-- [TorchScript](torchscript.md): Developed as part of the [PyTorch](https://pytorch.org/) framework, TorchScript enables efficient execution and deployment of machine learning models in various production environments without the need for Python dependencies.
+- [NCNN](ncnn.md): Developed by [Tencent](http://www.tencent.com/), NCNN is an efficient neural network inference framework tailored for mobile devices.
+It enables direct deployment of AI models into apps, optimizing performance across various mobile platforms.

 ### Export Formats

 We also support a variety of model export formats for deployment in different environments.
 Here are the available formats: